webfx-project/webfx-stack/README.md

 ## Status

-All the modules described above already exist, they have been developed during the prototyping phase of the [Modality project](https://github.com/modalityproject/modality).
+All the modules described above have been developed during the prototyping phase of the [Modality project](https://github.com/modalityproject/modality).
 They are now in the process of being open-sourced (code review & cleaning, javadoc, documentation, etc...).
-Each time a module will be ready to be open-sourced, it will be published in this repository.
+Each time a module is ready to be open-sourced, it will be published in this repository.

 ## License